-I serve the Central Oklahoma community of birthing people & families who are searching to take their pregnancy, birth, and postpartum options into their own hands through the support and resources of a doula specific to their birth experience goals.
+I serve the Central Oklahoma community families who are searching to take their pregnancy, birth, and postpartum options into their own hands through the support and resources of a doula specific to their birth experience goals.

 After graduating high school, I attended Ohio University & Louisiana State University for a bachelor’s of science in Wildlife and Conservation Biology.
 During this time I worked for the United States Forest Service in Louisiana.
 While I originally intended my life path to be days full of adventures into the forests to save endangered species, plans changed after I personally experienced traumatic births with my two children.

-After seeing & experiencing the care model that women expect to encounter during their pregnancy experiences, I decided things needed to change for the better.
-The first step was to change career paths and devote my life to fighting for birthing person’s rights during pregnancy, birth, and postpartum as a birth doula.
+After seeing & experiencing the care model that families were expected to encounter during their pregnancy experiences, I decided things needed to change for the better.
+The first step was to change career paths and devote my life to fighting for family’s rights during pregnancy, birth, and postpartum as a birth doula and birth worker.

-The trauma of my experiences, while unfortunate, lit a fire in my heart for supporting and empowering birthing people.
-I feel very passionately that every birthing person deserves to be supported regardless of how they choose to experience birth.
+My experiences lit a fire in my heart for supporting and empowering women & birthing people.
+I feel very passionately that everyone deserves to be supported regardless of how they choose to experience birth.
 It gives me profound joy that I have the opportunity to be welcomed into such an intimate and life-changing event in others’ lives to provide support.

 There is nothing quite like the exhilaration of a new life entering the world.

-It is the combination of my experiences as a qualified birth and postpartum doula & a mother of three, that helps me in empowering women’s lives in my community, by providing clients with emotional, physical, and educational support.
-My own birth experiences with and without a doula enlightened me on how crucial a doula’s support is to achieving an empowered birth.
+It is the combination of my experiences as a qualified birth and postpartum doula & a mother of three, that helps me in empowering families in my community, by providing them with emotional, physical, and educational support.
+My own birth experiences with and without a doula enlightened me on how powerful a doula’s support can be to achieving an empowered birth.